lium-lst/nmtpy/README.md

 # List of Important Recent Changes

+- Model checkpoints were unnecessarily larger by 30% because of a storing format issue.
+This is fixed now by 0721f34924d23b0.

 ### Factored NMT

  - `attention_factors_seplogits.py` is removed and its functionality is added to `attention_factors` model as a configuration switch: `sep_h2olayer: True`.